zgsrc/ibjs/README.md

 ## Market Data

-Use the SDK's [symbol](./doc/symbols.md) syntax to create `securities` from which you can access market data.
+Use the [symbol](./doc/symbols.md) syntax to create `securities` from which you can access market data.

 ```javascript
 let AAPL = session.security("AAPL stock");